 Trim tabs are electrically and hydraulically operated.
-The trim tab system consist of a hydraulic pump, a two-rocker switch panel, a trim tab position indicator panel, and an auto-retract device.
-The rocker switch controls the pump which lowers and raises the trim tabs.
-The indicator panel keeps you constantly aware of the trim tab's position.
-The auto-retract device causes the pump to raise the tabs every time the ignition switch is turned off
+The trim tab system includes a hydraulic pump, a switch with an integrated indicator, and an auto-retract feature.
+The switch controls the pump which lowers and raises the trim tabs.
+The indicator keeps you constantly aware of the trim tab's position.
+The auto-retract feature automatically raises the tabs every time the ignition switch is turned off